headspace

 Do my parents need to come with me?

-Although we feel it's great if parents can come and support you, we also understand this may be difficult sometimes for many reasons.
-Therefore, your parents don't have to attend headspace Upper Coomera with you.
-You may want to bring someone else that you feel comfortable with, or you can also attend by yourself if you chose to.
+Although we feel it's great if parents can come and support you, we also understand this may be difficult for many reasons.
+Therefore, your parents don't have to attend appointments with you.
+You can attend by yourself or you may want to bring someone else that you feel comfortable with to join the session.
 If you’re 16 years or under we will require consent from a family member or guardian to attend.

 • Chat with you about what you are wanting help with

-• Explain to you the services we are able to provide; and
+• Explain to you the services we can provide

-• Work with you to develop a plan for how your needs can best be met
+• Work with you to develop a plan around how we can work with you

-We will then use this information to match you up with a worker who will contact you to book a face to face or phone appointment.
-You can also ask a friend, teacher, parent, other family member, health worker or community agency to contact headspace for you; however we will need to speak with you to get your consent.
+We will use this information to match you with a worker who will contact you to book a face-to-face or phone appointment.
+You can also ask a friend, teacher, parent, other family member, health worker or community agency to contact headspace Upper Coomera for you; however we will still reach out to you to get your consent.

 Do you tell people what I say?

-At headspace Upper Coomera we take your privacy very seriously and anything you say to us is confidential.
-If your information needs to be given to other people or organisations we will ask you for your permission.
+At headspace Upper Coomera, we take your privacy very seriously and anything you say to us is confidential.
+If your information needs to be given to other people or organisations we will ask you first for your permission.
 The only time we would talk to someone else without your permission is if you tell us that you are going to hurt yourself or someone else, or if we are required to by law.
-Keeping you and other people safe is our main concern.
+Keeping you and other people safe is our main priority.

 What if I'm not ready to speak to someone face-to-face?